adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![jobs.adafruit.com 19]({{ "/assets/19-1120jobs.jpg" | absolute_url }}){:width="550px"}](https://jobs.adafruit.com/)

-[jobs.adafruit.com](https://jobs.adafruit.com/) has returned and folks are posting their skills (including CircuitPython) and companies are looking for talented makers to join their companies - from Digi-Key, to hackaday, Microcenter, Raspberry Pi and more.
+[jobs.adafruit.com](https://jobs.adafruit.com/) has returned and folks are posting their skills (including CircuitPython) and companies are looking for talented makers to join their companies - from Digi-Key, to Hackaday, Microcenter, Raspberry Pi and more.
 FEATURED JOB.

 ## NUMBER thanks!

 [![NUMBER]({{ "/assets/20-112discord.jpg" | absolute_url }}){:width="550px"}](https://adafru.it/discord)

-The Adafruit Discord community where we do all our CircuitPython development in the open reached over NUMBER humans, thank you!
+The Adafruit Discord community, where we do all our CircuitPython development in the open, reached over NUMBER humans, thank you!
 Join today! [https://adafru.it/discord](https://adafru.it/discord)

 ## ICYMI - In case you missed it

 [![ICYMI]({{ "/assets/21-icymi.jpg" | absolute_url }}){:width="550px"}](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev)

 The wonderful world of Python on hardware!
 This is our first video-newsletter-podcast that we’re trying out!
-The news comes from the Python community, discord, Adafruit communities and more.
-It’s part of the weekly newsletter here, then we have a segment on ASK an ENGINEER and this is the video slice from that!
+The news comes from the Python community, Discord, Adafruit communities and more.
+It’s part of the weekly newsletter, then we have a segment on ASK an ENGINEER and this is the video slice from that!
 The complete Python on Hardware weekly VideoCast [playlist is here](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev).

 ## Contribute!